-Students who feel they have been discriminated against should notify a member of the administration as appropriate.
+Students who feel they have been discriminated against may report it to Kaiser Permanente's Compliance Hotline at (888) 774-9100 or notify a member of the administration as appropriate.
 The administrator will thoroughly discuss the basis of the complaint with the employee or student and seek informal resolution within 30 calendar days.